How do I report a bug?

-(First of all, make sure you are using the updated version of Hornet.
-Many issues can be resolved by simply updating the app)
+Before submitting a bug report, please make sure you are using the latest version of Hornet.
+Many issues can be resolved simply by updating the app.

-First, you must join Hornet’s beta testers to report a bug in our app, either in the beta or production version.
-To become a tester, visit the official Beta Tester Program page and hit Join, at the top.
+You need to be part of the Beta Tester program to report a bug in our app, either in the beta or production version.
+To become a tester, visit the official Beta Tester Program page and hit Join at the top.

 2. Access our bug report form